archivesspace-labs/ArchivesSnake/README.md

 * [ASpaceASnake](https://github.com/ruthtillman/ASpaceASnake)
 * [ArchivesSpace scripts for University of Maryland Special Collections and University Archives](https://github.com/brialparker/ArchivesSpace_scripts)

+For more examples on working with ASnake, please check the [Wiki page](https://github.com/archivesspace-labs/ArchivesSnake/wiki)

 ## Other API Scripts
 Here are listed several examples of non-ASnake scripts that operate on ArchivesSpace - please feel free to submit your own via pull request!